 Lastly, it is important to realize that child dedication does not stand on its own.
 That means, if parents go through some sort of public ceremony dedicating their child to Christ, but do not follow that up with things like: teaching them the Scriptures, praying for them, training/correcting them, and modeling for them a positive example of what it means to know and follow Jesus – then the dedication was essentially meaningless.
 It doesn’t do anything.
 Child dedication is simply the public acknowledgement and commitment to our responsibility to raise our children “in the Lord” (See Deuteronomy 6:4-7 & Ephesians 6:1-4).

-Contact the church office to set it up.
+Fill out our form to set it up.
 We can coordinate a Sunday that works for both you and the church.
 Oftentimes, we try to do multiple families together at the same time.

 On that particular Sunday, you will meet with the pastor about 30 minutes prior to the start of the service to discuss what is about to happen.
 He will tell you where to stand, what to do, etc. During the service, the pastor will explain to the congregation what child dedication is, maybe read some Bible verses about parents and children, and then he will call you (parents & child) up to the front.
 He will ask you the following questions to which you would answer in the affirmative (we do, we will, etc.):